Two-Channel Filter Banks on Joint Time-Vertex Graphs with Oversampled Graph Laplacian Matrix: Preliminaries

 whose eigenvalues $0 = \lambda_{0} < \cdots \leq \lambda_{N-1} \leq 2$ define the diagonal matrix $\mathbf{\Lambda}_{\mathcal{G}}$.
 Let $\bm{u}_{\lambda_{\ell}}$ be the eigenvector of $\bm{\mathcal{L}}_{\mathcal{G}}$ for $\lambda_{\ell}$, and $\mathbf{U}_{\mathcal{G}} = [\bm{u}_{\lambda_0}, \dots, \bm{u}_{\lambda_{N-1}}]$.

 Assume that a graph signal is sampled at $T$ regularly spaced discrete time instants.
 Let $\bm{x}_t \in \mathbb{R}^N$ denote the graph signal at time $t$, and define the time-varying matrix

-Both $\mathbf{X}$ and its vectorized form $\bm{x} = \text{vec}(\mathbf{X}) \in \mathbb{R}^{NT}$ are referred to as joint time–vertex signals \cite{JFT}.
+Both $\mathbf{X}$ and its vectorized form $\bm{x} = \text{vec}(\mathbf{X}) \in \mathbb{R}^{NT}$ are referred to as joint time-vertex signals \cite{JFT}.
 In $\mathbf{X}$, each column corresponds to the state of the graph at a specific time, while each row describes the temporal evolution of a single vertex.
 The GFT \cite{GFTlaplace,GFTadjacency1,GFTadjacency2} along the vertex dimension is defined as

 and the DFT \cite{DFT} along the time dimension is given by

 where $\mathbf{U}_{\mathcal{T}}^{\ast}$ is the complex conjugate of the matrix $\mathbf{U}_{\mathcal{T}}(k, t) = \frac{1}{\sqrt{T}} \exp( \mathrm{i} \frac{2\pi(k - 1)t}{T}) $, for $k,t = 1,2,...,T$.
 Consequently, the JFT of $\mathbf{X}$ is expressed as